Epidemics and diseases

 time series

-Figure 2: [Microbescope by David McCandless, Omid Kashan, Miriam Quick, Karl Webster, Dr Stephanie Starling]
+Figure 2: Microbescope by David McCandless, Omid Kashan, Miriam Quick, Karl Webster, Dr Stephanie Starling

 The spread of diseases in populations.
-A nitty-gritty messy empirical application for those abstract contagion models.
+A nitty-gritty, messy empirical application for those abstract contagion models.

 Connection with global trade networks: Cosma Shalizi on Ebola and Mongol Modernity.

-1 Modeling
+1 Modelling

-I do know a little more about contagion models
+I do know a little more about contagion models.

 2 Ameliorations

-2.1 Contact tracing
+2.2 Contact tracing

 Contact tracing is its own miniature study.